Professional Judgment Process and Appeals

 - Parents who lack the physical or mental capacity to raise the child.

 - Parents hospitalized for an extended period.

 - An unsuitable household (e.g., child removed from the household and placed in foster care).

 - A married student’s spouse dies, or student gets divorced.

 - Human trafficking.

 - Being legally granted refugee or asylum status.

-- A letter from your high school counselor or social worker testifying to the fact that you are independent of your parents.
+- A letter from a high school counselor or social worker testifying to the fact that a student is independent of their parents.

-- Written explanation of how you meet the basic necessities of life (housing, food, clothing, and transportation.
+- Written explanation of how a student meets the basic necessities of life (housing, food, clothing, and transportation.

 - Police reports or court documents, such as a restraining order against one or both parents.